-The Update Calibration feature is used to replace a current calibration file with a newer version from the Power Generation INCAL CD or downloaded from the CPG InCal website.
+The Update Calibration feature is used to replace a current calibration file with a newer version from the Power Generation INCAL web site.
 The new calibration file is written over the current calibration file in the genset baseboard.

-Calibration updates are performed at the site, using InPower.
-This section covers the procedures for performing Update Calibration for commercial gensets.
+This section covers the procedures for performing Update Calibration for consumer products.